holtjma/starphase_pipeline/README.md

 # StarPhase cohort pipeline
-This repo contains a pipeline and collection of scripts to generate aggregate summary statistics for cohorts from different contributing sites.
+This repo contains a pipeline and collection of scripts to generate aggregate summary statistics the StarPhase publication.
+Contributing sites each run this pipeline on their local data files and then the aggregate summaries are collected to generate final figures.

 ## User instructions
 This cohort pipeline assumes you are operating in a cluster environment and have conda installed.